 In the last few years, infinity edge pools, also known as endless pools, have become very popular.
-While in flat South Florida not every property can easily install an infinity pool, as they require slopes and terrain differentials, waterfront properties are naturally suited for them, and stand to take the most advantage of their visual appeal.
+While in flat South Florida not every property can easily install an infinity pool, as they require slopes and terrain differentials, waterfront properties are naturally suited for them, and stand to take the most advantage of their visual appeal, when the water from the pool appears to blend with the water from the lake.
 However, as it stands today, the Town LDC effectively prohibits them by not including the catch basins in the list of structures that are allowed waterward of the top of slope.
 The current Town code allows very limited elements to encroach beyond the tie-line or top of slope in waterfront single-family and two-family properties.
-Allowable encroachments include, docks, limited landscaping, small open-sided gazebos (150 sf maximum), steps and decks (225 sf maximum and 18 inches over adjacent grade) and boat ramps.
-Swimming pools must end at the tie-line, and only the associated deck is allowed to encroach beyond the tie line, provided it is included in the maximum 225 sf allowed.
+Allowable encroachments include, docks, limited landscaping, small opensided gazebos (150 sf maximum), steps and decks (225 sf maximum and 18 inches over adjacent grade) and boat ramps.
+Swimming pools must end at the tie-line, and only the associated deck is allowed to encroach beyond, as long as it is counted in the maximum 225 sf allowed.

-There are compelling reasons to limit these encroachments: maintaining the banks of lakes clear of obstructions preserves everyone's vistas, allows access to the water for maintenance, limits storm water run-off into the lakes, etc.; however, it is the opinion of Staff that the catch basins of infinity edge pools constitute a structure that could well be among those allowed.
+There are compelling reasons to severely limit these encroachments: maintaining the banks of lakes clear of obstructions preserves everyone's vistas, allows access to the water for maintenance, limits storm water run-off into the lakes, etc.; however, it is the opinion of Staff that the catch basins of infinity edge pools constitute a structure that could well be among those allowed.
 Furthermore, infinity pools are so well suited for waterfront properties, that in cases where the planning board has granted variances for pool encroachments beyond the top-of-slope, an infinity edge is often required as a condition in order to mask the inevitable wall that results from the slope differential.